My Profile Photo

 Variation

-• If you can fold one long term support code base/product into a Holistic teams backlog instead, try and do that.
-It’s sometimes easier to allocate 25% of an existing teams capacity rather than build this specialised kind of group.
+If you can fold one long-term support codebase/product into a Holistic team’s backlog instead, try that approach.
+It’s sometimes easier to allocate 25% of an existing team’s capacity rather than build this specialized kind of group.

 Anti-Patterns